bouhormq/MADMAX/README.md

 be able to add it as a player and compete against it locally.

-To add the Dummy player to the list of registered players, you will have to edit theMakefilefile and set the variableDUMMYOBJto the appropriate value.
+To add the Dummy player to the list of registered players, you will have to edit theMakefilefile and set the variable DUMMYOBJ to the appropriate value.
 Remember that object files contain binary instructions targeting a specific ma- chine, so we cannot provide a single, generic file.